 1.4 million visitors

-My favorite theme park in France (voted the world's best theme park in Los Angeles in 2014) has everything.
+This favorite theme park in France has everything.
 There are chariot races, a Viking ship that rises from the lake, gladiatorial contests and a wonderful nighttime show that is well worth the extra cost.
 Diehard enthusiasts can stay here as well in a themed hotel.
-Roman villa?
-Medieval village?

 15 of 20